-Stories of pedestrians hit and killed by drivers are all too common in the news these days here in San Antonio.
+Stories of pedestrian accidents are all too common in the news these days here in San Antonio.
 But according to the Governor’s Highway Safety Association, this is a symptom of a national problem with an estimated 6,590 pedestrian deaths in 2019.
 This is a 5% increase over 2018 and a whopping 50% increase since 2009.

 While traffic fatalities have remained relatively stable in recent years, pedestrian-related deaths in 2019 were the highest in 40 years – the numbers continually declined for 30 years before they began to climb again in 2009.
 In 2018, the most recent year with complete data, pedestrians now account for 17% of all road fatalities, up from 12% in 2009.

 This historic shift alarms safety experts, but they are not surprised.
 The leading causes include:

 - Distracted drivers: The use of devices by drivers has reached epidemic proportions, leading to new laws that still have not stopped the problem.

 - Modern vehicles: The increased sales of SUVs and larger cars and trucks means more vehicles on the road with plenty of horsepower and less maneuverability.
 The larger vehicles with more weight also translate into a higher number of fatalities when they strike a pedestrian.

 - Intoxication: Driving under the influence remains a stubborn problem, accounting for 16% of all pedestrian deaths.